Wollivan/SquadronLeader/rules.md

 The playing area of the game can be any size.
 Its usually just the entire table but if you want to have a consitent size try 3 lengths of the range ruler.

-At the start of the game each player assigns the numbers 4,3,3,2 to their Health Defense, Attack & Maneuverability.
+At the start of the game each player assigns their choice from 4, 3, 3, 2 to their:

+- Health
+- Defense
+- Attack
+- Maneuverability

+For good starting setup for new players is:

+- Health - 3
+- Defense - 3
+- Attack - 2
+- Maneuverability - 4

 The last player to have been on a plane goes first.